Postgraduate student grants

 Means test and income limits for the postgraduate student grant

-The means test for a student grant in 2024-2025 is based on your and your family's gross income for the previous full tax year (2023).
-However, if you or your family have had a change of circumstances from 1 January 2024, your changed circumstances will be taken into account.
+However, if you or your family have had a change of circumstances from 1 January 2025, your changed circumstances will be taken into account.
 See what counts as a change in circumstances on the SUSI website.

-SUSI looks at all ’reckonable income’ when assessing your student grant application.
+SUSI looks at all reckonable income when assessing your student grant application.
 Reckonable income is gross income from all sources.
 Some social welfare payments and financial support payments are excluded.

-You can deduct up to €7,925 (previously €6,552) for your earnings outside of term-time (known as ‘holiday earnings’).
+You can deduct up to €8,424 (previously €7,925) for your earnings outside of term time (known as ‘holiday earnings’).

 Your applicant class determines whose income is included in the income calculation for grant assessment purposes.
 There are 3 types of applicant class:

-Read more about reckonable income on the SUSI website and in the Student Grant Scheme 2024 (pdf).
+Read more about reckonable income on the SUSI website and in the Student Grant Scheme 2025 (pdf).

 Income limits for maintenance grant and fee grant

-The family income limits for a maintenance grant and a postgraduate fee contribution in 2024-2025 are set out in the table below.
+The family income limits for a maintenance grant and a postgraduate fee contribution in 2025-2026 are set out in the table below.
 These income limits are applied after your means are assessed.

 Number of dependent children